How Much Do Shiba Inu Puppies Cost??

 So while it may be so tempting to get a Shiba Inu puppy at a lower cost, or even free it’s from friends or family, you should still avoid getting a puppy this route because the negatives will eventually outweigh any positives.

-Secondly, you are not supporting the betterment of the breed.
+You are also not supporting the betterment of the breed.

 In fact, if your puppy comes from a puppy mill, you could actually be contributing to animal cruelty by giving money to puppy mills.